henrythasler/henrythasler.github.io/_posts/2020-02-02-optimizing-vectortiles.md

 Raw | ![](/img/blog/Selection_179.png) | ![](/img/blog/Selection_180.png)
 Rendered | ![](/img/blog/Selection_182.png) | ![](/img/blog/Selection_181.png)

-There are no visual artefacts but the reduction is marginal.
+There are no visual artefacts but the size reduction is marginal.
 That was expected.

 Tile | `14/8717/5683.mvt` | `10/544/355.mvt`
 ---|---|---